Yigal Shilon: Additional ventures

 Shilon was also known in Israel for his "Shilonda" (שילונדע) double entendre puzzles that were published through the years both in the Israeli newspaper Yedioth Ahronoth and later on also in the Israeli entertainment magazine Pnai Plus.
 These puzzles had illustrations made by Shay Charka.

 Personal life and death

 In 1972 Shilon married Zahava Inbar, who worked many years as a flight attendant for El Al and was later on a lecturer at the international women's organization Wizo.
 The couple had four children and resided in Tel Aviv.
 Two of their sons also pursued careers in the Israeli entertainment industry.

-In January 2022 Shilon revealed a fall in his home had left him physically impaired and wheelchair-bound.
+In January 2022 Shilon revealed a fall in his home had left him physically impaired and unable to walk.
 His experience adjusting to this new reality was documented in the film "The Mistake of My Life", which aired on Channel 12.

 Shilon died at the Tel Aviv Sourasky Medical Center on November 6, 2024, at the age of 78.
 He was buried in the Yarkon Cemetery.